Phantonym21/Solidity-Course-Projects/Project-1-AuctionPlatform/README.md

 # Smart Contract for Auction Platform

-This project involves creating a smart contract for an auction platform using Solidity, a programming language for creating smart contracts on the Ethereum blockchain.
+This project involved creating a smart contract for an auction platform using Solidity, a programming language for creating smart contracts on the Etherium blockchain.
 The smart contract has several features, including creating an auction with a unique ID, description, start and end time, and minimum bid value, placing bids on active auctions, displaying all bids placed on an auction, displaying all auctions where bids were placed, marking an auction as closed, and other necessary view functions.

 ## Features